alexwlchan/alexwlchan.net/src/_drafts/rusty-shelves.md

 Originally I had individual struct fields for min/max width and min/max height, but I refactored it to use a [`Range<u32>`].
 It expresses the data in a more succinct way, and it's similar to the API for generating random ranges.

-Then we fill in the body of the function.
+Now let's fill in the body of the function:

 ```rust
 use rand::Rng;